-where NVA is Net Value Added achieved from the use of capital C_i in the business (C_i^c) , and NDP, is NVA achieved from the - external - use of capital (C_i^c) , in the overall economy.
-The micro-level return is the company's profit-rate, the macro-level return on investment (NDP: C_i^E) may be interpreted as the cost-rate of externalities.
+where NVA is the net value added achieved from the use of capital C_i in the business (C_i^C) , and NDP, net domestic product, the net value added achieved from the - external - use of capital (C_i^E) , in the overall economy.
+The micro-level return is the company's profit-rate; the macro-level return on investment (NDP: (C_i^E)) may be interpreted as the cost-rate of externalities.
 From there, the capital employed in an economy's ecological and social resources could be inferred.
 Encompassing the social perspective could be effected by measuring the value of a society's social institutional infrastructure.
-Other terms that also comprehend this wider interpretation of social capital are: 'Social value', 'Social Resources', 'Institutional (Social) Capital' and 'Governmental Social capital' (North, 1990).
+Other terms that also comprehend this wider interpretation of social capital are "social value", "social resources", "institutional (social) capital", and

+"governmental social capital" (North, 1990).
 A catalogue which accounts for natural and social resources items was not developed, to our knowledge, on a supra-national level.
-There is one example on a national level, which is the 'Swiss National Commons Product' (NCP), and whose structure is shown in Table 1.
+There is one example on a national level, which is the Swiss "national commons product (NCP)", and whose structure is shown in Table II.